boldbi/boldbi-kubernetes/helm/docs/common-configuration.md

        autoscaling.behavior.podsPeriodSeconds
       </td>
       <td>
-       This policy (Pods) allows 1 replicas to be scaled down in one minute.
+       This policy (Pods) allows 1 replica to be scaled down in one minute.
       </td>
     </tr>
     <tr>